 I had watched the film Hotel Rwanda as a child.
 Visiting the Genocide memorial was a must for me.

-I spent half a day exploring the museum. this is my first experience of witnessing human pain upclose and personal, if I do not consider the partition museum of Amritsar.
+I spent half a day exploring the museum.
+This is my first experience of witnessing human pain upclose and personal, if I do not consider the partition museum of Amritsar.
 But I belong to a displaced family, that is my legacy.

 That was a heavy start to the trip.
-SOon after we started for Uganda.
+Soon after we started for Uganda.

 We were late because our guide decided to ditch the bumpy road.
 So we took the longer road bordering Congo and took a long 8 hour journey to the heart of the forest.
+The lights flickered from an unknown town of Congo at a distance.

-They took care to cover the bed with mosquito nets and place a hot water bag that rendered rest to my soar waist that jumped countless times on the AFrican massage route.
+They took care to cover the bed with mosquito nets and place a hot water bag that rendered rest to my soar waist that jumped countless times on the African massage route.

 The next morning we left for briefing at 7.
-AT the gate of the Bwindi forest, you will come across a bunch of wooden artisans sitting with wooden gorilla, masks and other artefacts.
+At the gate of the Bwindi forest, you will come across a bunch of wooden artisans sitting with wooden gorilla, masks and other artefacts.
 Please buy from there.
 You will not find them easily elsewhere.

 We were assigned our group of 7 Brits who have been coming back for gorilla tracking for a while now.
 They loved it.
 Some of them were returning the next day.